wuxc/pywin32doc/md/PyIShellItem2.md

   - [GetFileTime](PyIShellItem2.md#pyishellitem2getfiletime)

-    Retrieves the value of a property as a file time.&nbsp;
+    Retrieves the value of a property as a file time\.&nbsp;

   - [GetInt32](PyIShellItem2.md#pyishellitem2getint32)

-    Retrieves the value of a property as a 32 bit int.&nbsp;
+    Retrieves the value of a property as a 32 bit int\.&nbsp;

   - [GetString](PyIShellItem2.md#pyishellitem2getstring)